Lakshitpythondevloper/AI-tool/README.md

 elif content_1 == "Del":
     file_deleter()
 else:
-    print("You have entered wrong input ...")
+    print("You have entered wrong input please try again later.
+Thank you for using this AI tool.😊")
 ```
 **Explanation:**
 - Welcomes user, asks for their name.